richbenmintz/fabric-cicd/docs/how_to/item_types.md

 -   **Warehouse content is not deployed.** Only the item shell is deployed.
 Warehouse DDL must be deployed separately using a DACPAC or other tools such as dbt.
 -   **Case insensitive collation is supported** custom collation must be manually edited in the `.platform` file creation payload.
 See [How to: Create a warehouse with case-insensitive (CI) collation](https://learn.microsoft.com/en-us/fabric/data-warehouse/collation) for more details.
 -   **Unpublish** is disabled by default, enable with feature flag `enable_warehouse_unpublish`.

+## ML Experiments

+-   **Only the ML Shell is created.** The create API does not support the creation an machine learning experiment with definition.